This article was last updated on 11-Dec-2018. See the revision history at the end.

 THE END (finally)

-While there are many more things you could do if you’re really serious about protecting your on-line privacy and browser security, i hope this guide has been of some use to the novice and intermediate web surfers at which it was aimed.
+While there are many more things you could do if you’re really serious about protecting your on-line privacy and browser security, i hope this guide has been of some use to the novice and intermediate web surfers at which it is aimed.
 I welcome any questions or comments you may have, just please leave them in the comment section below so others can benefit (you need not be logged on).

 Further reading on this website